What is shaken baby syndrome?

 What causes the brain injury?

-injury when they are shaken or thrown because they have:
+Young children are at high risk for brain injury when they are shaken or thrown.
+That's because they have:

-- Weak neck muscles that do not hold up the head well.
+- Weak neck muscles that don't hold up the head well.

 - Delicate blood vessels in their brains.

 Normal play, such as bouncing a child on a knee or gently tossing a child in the air, does not cause shaken baby syndrome.